 I clearly fell off the face of the earth for a little while recently – finishing a degree tends to take all of your attention.
 Who would have thought, right?

 But here I am, back and better than ever, and bringing with me some excellent new finds in the music world.
 One good thing that comes out of hours (and hours…and hours) of studying and final essay-writing is the study and final essay-writing music playlist.

-I pride myself on my innovative procrastination skills, and one of my favourites this time around was setting aside quite a decent amount of time to build up a great playlist to have going while I (eventually) studied.
+One of my favourite ways to gear up for exam season this time around was setting aside quite a decent amount of time to build up a great playlist to have going while I studied.

 Now that I am back at home and school-free, I’ve had even more time to find excellent new tunes.
 So without further ado, here are some of my favourites from my current playlist of must-listen songs.

 1. Oh Wonder – Ultralife

 Oh Wonder is an up-and-coming force to be reckoned with in the world of music.
 I was luckily introduced to them about a year and a half ago by my boyfriend, who shares similar music taste with me.
 I had the pleasure of seeing them open for Halsey in Toronto last summer, and these two are no joke – they put on a fantastic and immersive live show.
 The duo’s soft voices combined with songs ranging from upbeat and light tunes, to sweet love professions, to thoughtful musical commentary on unique topics is intoxicating, and I have never found a song of theirs I do not love.
 This year is when they will be releasing their second album, and Ultralife is the title track.
 The fun, upbeat tune encompasses everything that is great about the duo – and if you’re like me, it’ll have you dancing around your room without even realizing it.

 2. Wet – Don’t Wanna Be Your Girl